guykozlovskij/WireTrap/README.md

-Work in progress - a Godot game where you kill enemies by quickly joining dots into squashing wire traps. code
+Work in progress - a Godot game where you kill enemies by joining dots into squashing wire traps.